xyl1t/SplatBall/README.md

 <!--For debugging, append `?debug` to the url: `http://localhost:5173/?debug`-->

 ## Using local bitECS for development

+The original repo has been forked in order to add a new serialisation mode `DESERIALIZE_MODE.SYNCHRONIZE` which synchronizes the ECS world state in the client with the one coming from the server.
+(This might change in the future)

 The project uses an external GitHub repo for bitECS instead of the local submodule, but it may be more practical to use the local one for development.